LIGO-VIRGO constraints on dark matter and leptogenesis triggered by a first order phase transition at high scale: Results and Discussion

 where $t={\rm log}(\phi/\mu)$ with $\mu=M$ being the scale of renormalisation and the function $G(t)$ is given by

-The relevant Yukawa and scalar potential couplings as a function of energy scale are calculated by solving the corresponding renormalisation group evolution (RGE) equations \cite{Borah:2022cdx}.
+The relevant Yukawa and scalar potential couplings as a function of energy scale are calculated by solving the corresponding renormalisation group evolution (RGE) equations \cite{Borah:2022cdx}, the details of which can be found in appendix \ref{appen2}.
 Finally, the temperature at which the FOPT is completed, known as the percolation temperature $T_p$ is calculated by following the prescription given in \cite{Ellis:2018mja, Ellis:2020nnr}.
+According to this prescription, $T_p$ is obtained from the probability of finding a point which is still in the false vacuum, given by